Best Cheap Distortion Pedal List to Blow Your Socks Off

 Buying Your First Distortion Pedal

-As much as distortion pedals affect tone, other factors like your amp and skill level have to be factored in.
-So when comparing, you have to consider other gear used.
+As much as distortion pedals affect tone, other factors like your guitars, amps, and skill level also matter.
+So when comparing, you have to consider other gear used and experience.

 A distortion pedal will sound much better when paired with an expensive tube amp with 4x12 cabinets.
 The difference will be obvious when compared to a basic single-speakersolidstate combo amp.